ellisp/blog-source/_posts/2026-02-16-pacific-cities.md

 For Australia and New Zealand I used the "Greater Capital City Statistical Areas" and "Territorial Authorities" respectively.
 This means I miss out on non-capital cities, like Gold Coast (population around 600,000 and around 1 per cent Pacific Islander) but I think that is ok.
 It means we are under-counting Wellington by the standard I used for Suva and Honolulu (Lower Hutt and Upper Hutt should probably be included, but they are their own TAs).
 Again, I think that is probably ok.

+There's at least one other more controversial problem I've skimmed over and won't mention.

 For cities outside Australia and New Zealand I didn't have time to get definitive estimates directly from each census and relied on Wikipedia and other secondary sources.
 This bit is highly error-prone, and could do with a more careful approach!
-Overall I'm not hugely proud of the tossed-together code below, which was a real compromise between time and thoroughness.
-But hopefully the results are good enough for our illustrative purposes.
+Overall I've got a somewhat dim view  of the tossed-together code below, which was a real compromise between time and thoroughness.
+But hopefully the results are good enough for our illustrative purposes!
+Anywhere, here's the code:

 {% highlight R lineanchors %}
 # this is a crude exploration of the question: